 Quarantine Creatives with Heath Racela

 Heath produces and hosts Quarantine Creatives with Heath Racela.
-In each episode, he talks to a TV, film, radio, or media industry professional that is grappling with the rapid changes brought on by the Coronavirus pandemic.
-The show features thoughtful conversations about how we got here, what getting back to normal might take, or what the new normal might look like.
+In each episode, he talks to a TV, film, radio, or media industry professional that is grappling with the rapid changes brought on by the pandemic.
+The show features thoughtful conversations about new ways of working post-pandemic, plus how we are all reconfiguring our relationships to career, family, food, and the planet.

 House flippers and renovators Jon Pierre and Mary Tjon-Joe-Pin return to HGTV this month with their new series Two Steps Home.
 They join Heath to discuss filming the show during the pandemic, giving up their full time jobs to become house flippers, their path to HGTV stardom, and working with Erin and Ben Napier on Home Town Takeover in Wetumpka, Alabama.